BackpackGearTest

 SUMMARY.
 At this point in my testing I regard the Frontier Pro as a niche product.
 I "Dumped the Pump" some years ago for chlorine dioxide, and that remains my preferred water treatment.
 But the Frontier Pro will accompany me on many day hikes and, as noted, as a safety net on longer trips.

 My only criticism is not performance-related.
 McNett provided no directions on use in a gravity system; so I had to call customer service for instructions.
 Once advised, it was easy to do.
-I probably would have figured it out but an extra paragraph in the kit would be easy to add.
+I

 Read more reviews of McNett Corporation gear